 Supplies for making your diy face glow serum

-- Carrier oils – I typically buy organic jojoba oil from amazon.
-You can buy rosehip oil, as well as other carrier oils from amazon as well.
+- Carrier oils – I typically buy them from amazon.
+My favorites are organic jojoba oil, rosehip oil, sweet almond oil, grapeseed oil and tamanu oil.
 I like to buy them online since it’s easy and the selection it good.
 Just make sure the carrier oils are good quality and organic.

 - Essential oils – Young Living has essential oils with amazing seed to seal quality, great selection and excellent customer service.
 Shop the exact essentials oils you need, everyday glow bundle or starter bundle.
 Both bundles come with several bottles of essential oils and a premium diffuser!